 Title IX Coordinator

 Northeastern’s Title IX Coordinator is responsible for managing the University’s compliance with Title IX.
-If you have a complaint involving sex discrimination, sexual harassment, or sexual assault, or if you have questions about Northeastern’s policies, please contact:
+If you have a complaint involving sex discrimination, sexual misconduct, sexual harassment, stalking, dating violence or domestic violence, or if you have questions about Northeastern’s policies, please contact:

 Northeastern Illinois University